kgruiz/Recapit/README.md

 Markdown (`*.md`) and JSON (`*.json`) files are written alongside the LaTeX when you run the conversion utilities.

 Video inputs produce chunk-aware LaTeX: each chunk is emitted as `\section*{Chunk N (HH:MM:SS–HH:MM:SS)}` inside `<stem>-transcribed.tex`.
 When `--save-full-response` is active, every raw chunk response is also captured under `full-response/chunks/`.
 Intermediates such as normalized MP4s and chunk slices are discarded by default unless you pass `--save-intermediates` (or set `LECTURE_SUMMARIZER_SAVE_INTERMEDIATES=1`).

+Every CLI run additionally writes a JSON telemetry report (default `run-summary.json`).
+The report contains:

+- Aggregate token counts (input/output/total) and request durations.
+- Per-model breakdowns covering requests, tokens, and estimated cost.
+- A flag noting whether any costs were estimated (e.g., when the API omits token usage and the tool infers values from video duration).

 ## Development